List of Alex Rider characters: Nightshade

 In Nightshade Revenge, Nightshade have allied with Jon Lucas to help him sabotage his former employers of Real Time.
 To that end, they operate out of Lucas' replica Wild West town of Eldorado, with the Numbers dressing as ranch hands to blend in.
 Nightshade threaten Alex to break Freddy out of prison and return him to them; however, Freddy has been discreetly supplying Alex with clues to help him find them.
 Freddy's betrayal is later discovered by Brother Lamar and he is imprisoned in Lucas' ranch; Brother Mike attempts to re-educate Freddy, but later - at Lucas' prodding - sets up a Wild West duel as a test to either recondition Freddy or dispose of both him and Alex at the same time.
 However, after Alex is captured, he and Freddy convince the other Numbers to rebel against the Teachers; in the morning, as Alex and Freddy are made to duel each other, Freddy shoots and kills Brother Mike, while William Jones/Number Seven shoots and kills the rest of the Teachers, and the Numbers turn on the guards, ending Nightshade.
 Alex is able to get the rest of the Numbers to safety, but Freddy is fatally wounded during their escape: as he dies in Alex's arms, Freddy expresses worry and regret over what Nightshade did to him and made him do, gratitude for having Alex as his first real friend in spite of it all, and hope that the other Numbers will also get a chance to recover from Nightshade's conditioning.
-The final mention of the Numbers is when Mrs Jones informs Alex that American intelligence is attempting to treat and rehabilitate them before they to reunite them with their families; she is able to get her own children back, and is comforted that they are willing to recognise her as their mother.
+The final mention of the Numbers is when Mrs Jones informs Alex that American intelligence is attempting to deprogram and rehabilitate them before they attempt to reunite them with their families; nevertheless, she is able to get her own children back, and is comforted that they are willing to recognise her as their mother.